scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Fill a creature with healing energy, causing their wounds to close over time.
 Make a spellcasting roll against 4 bad dice.
-On success the creature heals a wound, healing a wound at the start of each of their turns.
+On success the creature heals 2 wounds, healing a wound at the start of each of their turns.
 This effect lasts a number of turns equal to your successes.
 Remove a minor injury on the creature for every critical rolled.

 Add an enhanced die for every level cast above 4th.